Skip navigation

 • Project management: Project management training can help employees better assess whether they have the bandwidth to take on additional tasks.
 It also teaches them how to delegate and set clear expectations.

-Creating a culture where saying no is respected
+How do you create a culture where saying no is respected?

 Employees will only feel comfortable saying no if the culture supports it.
 Encourage open communication and transparency from leadership.
 Make it clear that saying no is a valid option when workloads are overwhelming or when new requests don’t align with business objectives.
-When leaders can effectively say no, it sets a standard for the rest of the team.
+Leaders should also make priorities visible, so employees know which work matters most and which tradeoffs are acceptable.

 It’s also important to model this behavior at all levels of the organization.
 When leaders can effectively say no, it sets a standard for the rest of the team, inspiring and guiding them.
 Additionally, praise employees when they prioritize effectively, reinforcing that they make thoughtful, strategic decisions.